rocjs/roc/docs/Templates.md

 A normal `package.json` file containing the dependencies needed for doing the setup of the project.

 ### roc.setup.js
 File used by Roc when setting up the project.
+Can export two properties that will be used in Roc.

+#### completionMessage
+The `completionMessage` property is used to give feedback to a user `roc init` has successfully been completed.
+It could for instance be used to inform of what command to run next.

+#### prompt
-Currently it is expected that it exports an object with a property `prompt` that follows [inquirer.js](https://github.com/SBoudrias/Inquirer.js) structure and the answers will later be used for replacing values in the `template/` folder.
+The `prompt` property follows [inquirer.js](https://github.com/SBoudrias/Inquirer.js) structure and the answers will later be used for replacing values in the `template/` folder.
 Not required, unless needing to extend/override the default prompt from Roc itself.

 If one wants to extend the defaults, a manual merge must be performed by importing the default prompt and merge the array with whatever ones need to be added.
 It can be imported by `import { defaultPrompt } from 'roc'` or `const defaultPrompt = require('roc')`.

-#### Default prompt
+##### Default prompt
 ```js
 export const prompt = [{
     type: 'input',